aws-observability/observability-best-practices/docusaurus/docs/guides/index.md

 ![Example of a time series](../images/time_series.png) *Figure 1: example of a time series*

 Make the key metrics (especially cost) visible to engineers and relevant stakeholders, preferably through a screen in their office.
 This can foster sustainable practices such as tuning operations to trim costs.
 Also it can foster a healthy competition between teams which in turn increases productivity.
+You can read [The Frugal Architect](https://www.thefrugalarchitect.com/) for further information.

 ## Context propagation and tool selection